Pierre Dumanoir le Pelley: French Consulate

 Linois was no less active in repairing his ships, but, less happy than his opponent, he was unable to procure sailors and his position became difficult.
 He wrote to Rear Admiral Dumanoir and Captain General Mazaredo to ask for help; it took a long time before he received an answer.
 Losing patience, Linois complained bitterly about their inaction.

-This slowness produced the results Linois had predicted; the English fleet was ready for battle when the French left Algeciras on 12 July 1801, at two o'clock in the afternoon, to reach Cadiz.
+This slowness produced the results Linois had predicted; the English fleet was ready for battle when the French left Algeciras on 12 July 1801, at two o'clock in the afternoon, to reach Cádiz.
 The second battle of Algeciras began and the struggle lasted a long, bitter, furious time.
-At half-past twelve the next day, the British squadron set sail; at two in the afternoon of the same day, the Formidable, with Linois on board, was the last French ship to enter the port of Cadiz, to the shouts of enthusiasm of the people who had watched the battle from the ramparts and the beach.
+At half-past twelve the next day, the British squadron set sail; at two in the afternoon of the same day, the Formidable, with Linois on board, was the last French ship to enter the port of Cádiz, to the shouts of enthusiasm of the people who had watched the battle from the ramparts and the beach.
 After the battle, Dumanoir was reprimanded for failing to reinforce Linois.

 As soon as the Peace of Amiens was signed on 25 March 1802, Bonaparte set about taking back the rich French colony of Santo Domingo, which had been in revolt against France for more than eight years.
 It was the Santo Domingo expedition of which Dumanoir was a member.
 On 11 December 1803, Rear Admiral Dumanoir was made a member of the Legion of Honour.
 While stranded in Toulon on the Formidable, on 24 Brumaire in the year XII (16 November 1803) he asked his first cousin Georges René Le Peley de Pléville, then a senator, who had intervened on 6 Frimaire in the year XII (28 November 1803) with de Lacépède, Grand Chancellor of the Order and also a senator.